A sniper is a marksman who can shoot at a target from a long distance, usually from a concealed position, and with great accuracy.

 $130,000 (estimated)

-Targets is a psychological drama film written by Polly Platt and Peter Bogdanovich.
-The film explores the impact of war and mindless violence on the mind and psyche.
+Targets is a psychological thriller co-written by Polly Platt and Peter Bogdanovich, delving into the chilling effects of war and senseless violence on the human psyche.

 ActionDramaThriller